Cookie Consent

 Healthcare facilities often rely on complex, interconnected systems, typically unified by Electronic Health Record (EHR) platforms like Epic.
 But with such complicated setups being used by many people, protecting confidential records is challenging.
 Healthcare organizations face pervasive threats from various channels, each with its own set of risks.
 Here are the primary ways medical identity theft can occur:

-• Data Breaches: Cyberattacks or insider threats are used to gain unauthorized access to large volumes of patient recordssome text
+• Cyberattacks or insider threats are used to gain unauthorized access to large volumes of patient records

 • Example: In 2023, HCA Healthcare, the nation’s biggest hospital organization, suffered a data breach that affected up to 11 million individuals.
 Types of accessed data included names, addresses, dates of birth, and more.

-• Phishing Scams: Fraudulent emails or messages trick employees into revealing sensitive information.some text
+• Phishing Scams: Fraudulent emails or messages trick employees into revealing sensitive information.

-• Stolen Credentials: Theft or misuse of login information to access medical records.some text
+• Stolen Credentials: Theft or misuse of login information to access medical records.

 • Example: In 2021, a former employee of the South Georgia Medical Center downloaded private data from the medical center’s systems to an external drive one day after quitting.
 Patient test results, names, and birth dates were all leaked.
 The former employee had legitimate access but used it for criminal ends.

-• Insecure Document Disposal: Improper disposal of paper records or digital files that contain personal health information.some text
+• Insecure Document Disposal: Improper disposal of paper records or digital files that contain personal health information.

-• Social Engineering: Manipulating staff to disclose confidential information or grant access to systems.some text
+• Social Engineering: Manipulating staff to disclose confidential information or grant access to systems.

 • Example: Five employees of a Sacramento health provider were tricked by cybercriminals into revealing their login information.
 The attack led to the release of thousands of private medical records.

-• Medical Billing Fraud: Falsifying insurance claims or patient identities for financial gain.some text
+• Medical Billing Fraud: Falsifying insurance claims or patient identities for financial gain.

 • Example: Armando Valdes was sentenced to 60 months in federal prison for directing a $38 million healthcare fraud scheme based on falsified insurance claims to United Healthcare and Blue Cross Blue Shield.